4 Best Hikes at Schynige Platte (+Map, Info & Tips)

 No matter which of these four hikes you choose, the Schynige Platte area is simply stunning and well worth a day trip.
 The good news is that one of the shortest and the easiest of the hikes we selected – Oberberghorn Panorama Hike – gives you access to some of the best views in the area.

 Below, you can find the Schynige Platte hiking map indicating all the hikes mentioned in this article.
 Further down, you can find detailed information for each trail.
-And finally, at the bottom of the post, you can also find some practical information for hiking in this area.
+In addition, at the bottom of the post, you can also find some practical information for hiking in this area.
 Read on!

 Guide to hiking at Schynige Platte in Switzerland